joliencremers/waspr/cran-comments.md

 ## Test environments
 * local Windows install, R 4.0.1
-* ubuntu 12.04 (on travis-ci), R 3.1.2
+* Ubuntu 16.04.6 LTS (on travis-ci), R 4.0.0
 * win-builder (devel and release)

 ## R CMD check results

+There were no ERRORs or WARNINGs on the development version and current release of R.
-There were no ERROR.
+There were no NOTES.

-There was 1 WARNING:

-  *'qpdf' is needed for checks on size reduction of PDFs

-There was 1 NOTE:

-  *Compilation used the following non-portable flag(s):
-  '-march=corei7'

-R6 is a build-time dependency.
+## Downstream dependencies

+There are currently no downstream dependencies for this package.